 8 of the 14 tram lines operate from Amsterdam Central Station (CS).

 There are 2 tram stop areas on the city side of Amsterdam Central station – one on the eastern side (labelled A, for services south- and east-bound) and one on the west side (labelled B, for services south- and west-bound).

-Below is a full listing of the tram lines in Amsterdam with stops of interest highlighted.
+Below is a full listing of the tram lines in Amsterdam with the main stops of interest highlighted.

-East-side GVB Tram Routes from Amsterdam CS (A)
+East-side GVB Tram Routes from Amsterdam Central (A)

 TRAM 4: Amsterdam Central to Station RAI via Dam/Rokin/Rembrandtplein/Utrechtsestraat/van Woustraat/Rivierenbuurt/Europaplein/RAI